mio-mio/rag-crypto-tutor-notes/README.md

 This is a bit embarrassing, but I struggled with the Cryptography I course (https://www.coursera.org/learn/crypto) this year.
 I came up with an idea: using Large Launguage Model, I might build a personal crypto tutor just for myself.
 I asked ChatGPT about its feasibility, and this report summarizes the planning, understanding, and trial-and-error process.

-Using RAG (Retrieval-Augmented Generation) and Hugging Face, the system is designed to answer short questions.
+This　project is a RAG system built on top of an LLM (TinyLlama) using RAG (Retrieval-Augmented Generation) and Hugging Face,  designed to answer short questions.

 ## 2-a.
 Environment ##